nirix/dotfiles/README.md

     git clone --recursive git://github.com/nirix/dotfiles.git ~/.dotfiles

+__Note:__ None of this has been tested on OS X since I switched to Linux full time.

 Now just `cd ~/.dotfiles` and `./install.sh` and enter the shell you want to use.

 The 'osx' file